Luis Ortiz (pitcher, born 1995): Philadelphia Phillies

 On November 9, 2022, Ortiz was claimed off waivers by the Philadelphia Phillies.
 Ortiz was optioned to the Triple–A Lehigh Valley IronPigs to begin the 2023 season.
 In 14 games for the Phillies, he recorded a 3.32 ERA with 16 strikeouts across 19 innings pitched.

 Ortiz made one appearance for the Phillies in 2024 before he suffered a left ankle sprain and was placed on the injured list on March 31.
 While on rehab assignment, he injured his forearm, and was transferred to the 60-day injured list on July 5.
 It was later announced that Ortiz had undergone Tommy John surgery, ending his season prematurely.
 On November 4, Ortiz was removed from the 40-man roster and sent outright to Lehigh Valley.
 Two days later, he elected free agency.

 New York Mets

 On December 20, 2024, Ortiz signed a minor league contract with the New York Mets.
-On July 28, he was placed on the full-season injured list ruling him out for the season without making an appearance.
+On July 28, 2025, he was placed on the full-season injured list, ruling him out for the season without making an appearance.
+Ortiz was released by the Mets organization on January 27, 2026.